Law Career Guide: Salary and Degree Info

 While in High School, take courses that will hone and develop your writing skills.
 Writing is a critical skill in the legal profession.
 Make sure that you get well-rounded course credits in high school, which will also prepare you for your college education.

-Also, consider enrolling in sociology, political science human behavior, history, and psychology, as well as science and math.
+Also, consider enrolling in sociology, political science, human behavior, history, psychology, and science and math.
 An impressive academic record will always go a long way.

 Initially, the committee will evaluate both your LSAT score and GPA.
 The assessment will be based on the school’s targeted median range of first-year students.
 The median range can go anywhere between the 25th and 75th percentile, depending on the school.